 One of the more popular designs is the L-shape kitchen, known for its ability to provide a corner workspace away from the kitchen activity flow.
 This is ideal if there is no room for an island.
 However, his design may make it difficult if there is more than one cook—elbow room will be at a premium and could prove a bit frustrating.

-The U-shape kitchen is a flexible design for most any size of kitchen, but especially for those incorporating an island.
+The U-shape kitchen is a flexible for most any size of kitchen design, but especially for those incorporating an island.
 Depending upon consumer preference and access to plumbing lines, a sink may be built into the island.
-The U-shape includes two parallel walls and a third perpendicular wall.
+The U-shape kitchen design includes two parallel walls and a third perpendicular wall.
 Appliances can be configured so there may be one or two to each wall.
 When cabinets are considered, it’s a good idea to make the corner ones accessible by using a lazy susan or a blind cabinet solution.
 These often have a half-moon pivot shelf or pull-out rack that uses space conveniently that otherwise would have been inaccessible.

 A G-shape kitchen is similar to a U-shape design, but adds an additional countertop, often called a “peninsula.”
 This short counter extends from one side, and may be used as a breakfast nook or a bar, with stools for seating.
 It can also provide extra counter and cabinet space.
-This design works for medium and large kitchens; small kitchens would not have enough space for an effective peninsula.
+This kitchen design works for medium and large kitchens; small kitchens would not have enough space for an effective peninsula.

 With the help of design software, planners have many options at their fingers to revise and customize the kitchen layout.
 Renderings in 3-D are the rule, allowing a virtual look at the finished project without the first nail having to be hammered down.